solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 resource.

-To implement this deployment, reference the [Migrate to Azure Container Instances (ACI)] article.
+To implement this deployment, reference the [Migrate to Azure Container Instances (ACI)][30] article.
 This article serves the Laravel app and MySQL database containers on ACI.
 It also utilizes an Azure File Share to persist data.

 ## App Service Containers